 The differences might be that Blindness is more focused around the collapse of civilisation occurring inside a microcosm, whereas Wyndham’s book was largely concerned with examining different models of how best to put civilisation back together.
 Both works seem to approach the social apocalypse from opposing angles – Wyndham’s book was about the search for a place where basic middle-class decency could establish itself when other models of government fail, whereas Blindness is more about the collapse of social order in the face of the plague and how the liberal outlook and decency represented by Mark Ruffalo’s character is rendered useless in the face of cruel authoritarianism.

 Blindness could be more like The Day of the Triffids by way of The Experiment (2001), the German film based on the Stanford Prison Experiment, dealing with the conditions that ensue when people are confined together.
-Not long after Blindness came out, there was also the equally remarkable Perfect Sense (2011) set in a world where the populace starts progressively losing each of their senses and other works in a similar vein such as the Spanish-made The Last Days (2013) about people dealing with a socially apocalpytic malady of agoraphobia; Embers (2015) and Little Fish (2020) where the entire population suffers from loss of their memories; A Quiet Place (2018) and The Silence (2019) where the world is forced to become silent after an invasion by creatures that kill anybody who makes a sound; and Bird Box (2018) where people are killed if they look outdoors and are killed if they remove their blindfolds.
+Not long after Blindness came out, there was also the equally remarkable Perfect Sense (2011) set in a world where the populace starts progressively losing each of their senses and other works in a similar vein such as the Spanish-made The Last Days (2013) about people dealing with a socially apocalpytic malady of agoraphobia; Embers (2015) and Little Fish (2020) where the entire population suffers from loss of their memories; A Quiet Place (2018) and The Silence (2019) where the world is forced to become silent after an invasion by creatures that kill anybody who makes a sound; Bird Box (2018) where people are killed if they look outdoors or remove their blindfolds; and Awake (2021) where the whole world can no longer sleep.